cyprieng/Transilien-Twiiter-Bot/README.md

 # Transilien-Twitter-Bot
 This bots gives you information about the [RER trains](https://en.wikipedia.org/wiki/R%C3%A9seau_Express_R%C3%A9gional).
-It checks his mentions and detects tweets in the following format: "origin -> destination".
+It checks his mentions and detects tweets in the following format: `origin -> destination`.
 And answers it with the two next trains deserving the itinerary.
 The bot also follow you back automatically so you can do the same by DM.

 ## Dependencies & API
 This bot use the [Transilien Real Time API](https://ressources.data.sncf.com/explore/dataset/api-temps-reel-transilien/), and the [Transilien Micro Service API](https://ressources.data.sncf.com/explore/dataset/sncf-micro-services/) for the theorical time in case real time API does not answer.